with Bob Ackerman

 I got married after the Marines and my sister went to a court reporting school in New York.
 Her Steno machine was gathering dust so my dad said I should give court reporting a try.
 I gave it a shot and eventually it turned into everything that we have today: We’ve got a huge number of major cases and a lot of our work is repeat clients.
 Magna is one of the largest court reporting companies in the country.
 We also provide jury consulting, trial presentation, record retrieval, and interpretation.

 Tell me a crazy story about being a court reporter in Philadelphia.

 These were wild times in Philadelphia!
 I was working as a court reporter during the sentencing of the guy that was found guilty of starting the prison riots in Philadelphia.
 The guy gets in front of the judge and says the judge is not honorable enough to sentence him.
 So, the judge continues to argue with him.

 So, I’m thinking, if this guy gets mad enough, he is going to jump over me to get to the judge and all I’ve got is my court reporting tripod.
-Security guards are behind the curtains in the courtroom, but they have machine guns more for an outside group storming the courtroom and I figure I’ll be caught in the line of fire and killed if they start shooting.
+Security guards are behind the curtains in the courtroom, in those times they had machine guns more for an outside group storming the courtroom, and I figured I’ll be caught in the line of fire and killed if they start shooting.

 Then what happened?

 What makes you most proud about Magna?